-Let’s start with a couple of observations to set the table:
+Let’s start with a couple of observations to set the stage:

 - The euphoria surrounding digital marketing is justified.
-Over four billion people are online today – over a billion more users than five years ago.
+Over four billion people are online as of 2021—over 300 million more users than five years ago.

 - The lines defining traditional and digital are getting blurred.
 For example, is it traditional or digital when we watch TV on Hulu, read newspapers on an iPad or listen to the radio on a phone?

-- As media planners, we still use the “traditional and digital” terminology, in large part because the market still talks in this lexicon.
+- As media planners, we still use the “traditional” and “digital” terminology in large part because the market still talks in this lexicon.
 But the reality is that we have moved on to thinking about channels in terms of the strategies and messaging we are planning.
-So what we typically refer to as “traditional” might be better defined as those channels that deliver one-way communication, e.g., radio, billboard, TV and print.
-And what we typically refer to as “digital” might be considered to be channels that encourage two-way conversations and invite engagement.
+What we typically refer to as “traditional” might be better defined as those channels that deliver one-way communication, e.g., radio, billboard, TV and print.
+And what we typically refer to as “digital” might be channels that encourage two-way conversations and invite engagement.

 The Best Partnerships Yield the Best Results

-If you fail to think about media in a new way and not understand how the various mediums in this new mix work together, then you risk not achieving the full potential of your audience reach.
-Careful consideration and the successful mixing of campaign channels is essential.
+If you fail to think about media in a new way and not understand how the various media in this new mix work together, you risk not achieving the full potential of your audience reach.
+Careful consideration and successful mixing of campaign channels is essential.
 Each channel offers its own unique benefit to achieve the type of engagement you are seeking.